-Recital 28 of the NGA Recommendation specifies: "Arrangements for co-investment in FTTH based on multiple fibre lines may in certain conditions lead to a situation of effective competition in the geographic areas covered by the co-investment.
+1 Recital 28 of the NGA Recommendation specifies: "Arrangements for co-investment in FTTH based on multiple fibre lines may in certain conditions lead to a situation of effective competition in the geographic areas covered by the co-investment.
 These conditions relate in particular to the number of operators involved, the structure of the jointly controlled network and other arrangements between the co-investors which aim at ensuring effective competition on the downstream market.
 In such a situation, if competitive conditions in the areas concerned are substantially and objectively different from those prevailing elsewhere, this could justify the definition of a separate market where, after the market analysis according to Article 16 of Directive 2002/21/EC, no SMP is found."

-&lt;sup>2 Paragraph 28 reads "Where the conditions of competition in the area covered by the joint deployment of FTTH networks based on multiple fibre lines by several co-investors are substantially different, i.e. such as to justify the definition of a separate geographic market, NRAs should examine, in the course of their market analysis, whether, in the light of the level of infrastructure competition resulting from the co- investment, a finding of SMP is warranted with regard to that market.
+2 Paragraph 28 reads "Where the conditions of competition in the area covered by the joint deployment of FTTH networks based on multiple fibre lines by several co-investors are substantially different, i.e. such as to justify the definition of a separate geographic market, NRAs should examine, in the course of their market analysis, whether, in the light of the level of infrastructure competition resulting from the co- investment, a finding of SMP is warranted with regard to that market.
 In this context, NRAs should in particular examine whether each co-investor enjoys strictly equivalent and cost-oriented access to the joint infrastructure and whether the co-investors are effectively competing on the downstream market.
 They should also examine whether the co-investors install sufficient duct capacity for third parties to use and grant cost-oriented access to such capacity."

-to offer it at unfair prices that would make competition ineffective for consumers.
-Also the coinvestment partners could be inclined to operate in a way that would lead to a monopolistic outcome, for instance by exchanging critical information increasing incentives to coordinate.
+Co-investment scenarios may improve the competitive situation (especially for market 4 but also on market 5 and the retail market) especially where alternative providers are part of the agreement.
+However, at the same time such agreements raise concerns of coordinated behaviour that could impact the competitive situation at both the wholesale and the retail levels since co-investment partners may not be inclined to provide access to third parties, or to offer it at unfair prices that would make competition ineffective for consumers.
+Also the co-investment partners could be inclined to operate in a way that would lead to a monopolistic outcome, for instance by exchanging critical information increasing incentives to coordinate.
 In such circumstances, the level of welfare could be more comparable to a monopoly situation than to effective competition in terms of quality, choice and prices for customers.